realA10001986/Time-Circuits-Display/README.md

 The software supports some additional user-provided sounds, which must reside on the SD card.
 If the respective file is present, it will be used.
 If that file is absent, no sound will be played.

 - "hour.mp3": Will be played every hour, on the hour.
 This feature is disabled in night mode.
-- "hour-xx.mp3", xx being 00 through 23: Special sounds-on-the-hour for specific hours.
-Will be played instead of "hour.mp3".
+- "hour-xx.mp3", xx being 00 through 23: Sounds-on-the-hour for specific hours that will be played instead of "hour.mp3".
+If a sound for a specific hour is not present, "hour.mp3" will be played, if that one exists.
 - "key3.mp3" and/or "key6.mp3": Will be played if you hold the "3"/"6" key for 2 seconds.

-"hour.mp3", "key3.mp3" and "key6.mp3" are not provided here.
+"hour.mp3"/"hour-xx.mp3", "key3.mp3" and "key6.mp3" are not provided here.
 You can use any mp3, with 128kpbs or less.

-## Fake "power on/off" Switch; external Time Travel Trigger
+## Fake "power on/off" Switch; External Time Travel Trigger

 The firmware supports a switch connected to IO13 (active low) to act as a fake "power switch".
 If corresponding option is enabled in the Config Portal ("Use fake power switch"), the device will power-up, initialize everything, but stay quiet and dark.
 Only when the fake "power switch" is activated (IO13 is connected to GND), the device will visually "power up".
 You can also fake "power off" the device using this switch.
 Fake "off" disables the displays, all audio (except the alarm) and the keypad.